Boxer movement: Origins

 During the rule of the Qing dynasty, non-state secret societies, such as the Big Swords Society or the White Lotus Society, often exerted significant influence and force.
 These groups often took advantage, through armed members, of the lack of imperial order in many areas of China, along with rampant corruption that enabled the societies to function even in well-controlled areas.

 Yi-he boxing, as it was later practised by the Fists of Harmony and Justice, long predated the movement.
 In 1779, the Qing government already investigated rumours according to which a man named Yang practised this martial arts style in Guan County, Shandong, though state authorities were unable to confirm this at the time.

-Though the Boxer movement would originate in Shandong and Hebei intent on lessening governmental influence throughout China by means of violence, the group would quickly include its directive to attempt to eliminate all foreign influence also, which was considered at the time to have already penetrated the imperial government.
+Though the Boxer movement originated in Shandong and Hebei intent on lessening governmental influence throughout China by means of violence and its goals quickly expanded to attempt to eliminate all foreign influence, which was considered at the time to have already penetrated the imperial government.
 The group at this time was deeply associated with other secret societies in their efforts to eliminate Christians, as can be seen in the 4 July 1896 with attacks on German missionaries in the regions of Western Shandong that later were controlled by the Boxers.

-The movement first began in these areas in the mid-1880s as various group with similar aims, led by local influences such as Zhang Decheng in Hebei, and Zhu Hongdeng in Shandong, both leading small but devoted groups directly under their personal control.
-These small groups served as local enforcers of the Boxers' efforts to control the populace, to curtail the influence of both the Qing government and that of foreigners, particularly Christians.

 During 1898, the previously separate Boxer groups in Shandong and Hebei would fall under much more direct leadership, with the establishment of structure into the group in the form of ranks.
 This would also involve the renaming of the group into the "Plum Blossom Fists".
 However, the name-change was not used past 1898, with the name "Fists of Harmony and Justice" used instead.

 On 23 May 1898, an investigation was made by the Guangxu Emperor into disturbances in the Shandong-Zhili border region by a supposed "National Righteousness Group", with the possibility of 10,000 Boxer soldiers being under group command in this region.
 A representative of the monarchy, Zhang Rumei, would be sent along with an army to put down any unrest in the region.
 The result of the meeting was not negative, with Zhang reporting that there was no trouble in the region, along with more accurate reports on the group's smaller numbers.

-The movement was primarily composed of peasants, to which were added idle youth, ruined artisans, and laid-off workers.
-Some Boxer recruits were disbanded imperial soldiers and local militiamen.